adityas0204/fullstack-open/notes/part2 - Communicating with server/a rendering collections, modules.md

 - We can also split displaying a single note into its own component _Note_
   - This means that the _key_ attribute must be defined for the _Note_ component, and not for the `li` tag as before
-  - This is because the _key_ attribute must go to the top level elemnt return by `map`, so the key goes on the _Note_ component here
+  - This is because the _key_ attribute must go to the top level element returned by `map`, so the key goes on the _Note_ component here

 ```jsx
 const Note = ({ note }) => <li>{note.content}</li>